Making Content Accessible

 Besides prefers-color-scheme, web pages can use media queries to increase or decrease contrast when a user prefers-contrast or disable unnecessary animations when a user prefers-reduced-motion, both of which can help users with certain disabilities.
 Users can also force the use of a specific, limited palette of colors through their operating system; web pages can detect this with the forced-colors media query or disable it for certain elements (use with care!) with forced-color-adjust.

-Right now, most browser features are triggered using the mouse,Except for scrolling, which is keyboard-only. which is a problem for users with injuries or disabilities in their hand—and also a problem for power users that prefer their keyboards.
+Right now, most of our browser’s features are triggered using the mouse,Except for scrolling, which is keyboard only. which is a problem for users with injuries or disabilities in their hand—and also a problem for power users that prefer their keyboards.
 So ideally every browser feature should be accessible via the keyboard as well as the mouse.
 That includes browser chrome interactions like back navigation, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, navigating links, and selecting items on the page.

 Let’s start with the browser chrome, since it’s the easiest.
 Here, we need to allow the user to back-navigate, to type in the address bar, and to create and cycle through tabs, all with the keyboard.
 We’ll also add a keyboard shortcut for quitting the browser.Depending on the OS you might also need shortcuts for minimizing or maximizing the browser window.
 Those require calling specialized OS APIs, so I won’t implement them.
 Let’s make all these shortcuts in the event loop use the Ctrl modifier key so they don’t interfere with normal typing: Ctrl-Left to go back, Ctrl-l to type in the address bar, Ctrl-t to create a new tab, Ctrl-Tab to switch to the next tab, and Ctrl-q to exit the browser: